quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{frame-rst-stream}}) with an appropriate error code to terminate just the affected stream.

-RST_STREAM MUST be instigated by the application.
+RST_STREAM MUST be instigated by the protocol using QUIC, either directly or through the receipt of a STOP_SENDING frame from a peer.
 RST_STREAM carries an application error code.
 Resetting a stream without knowledge of the application protocol could cause the protocol to enter an unrecoverable state.
 Application protocols might require certain streams to be reliably delivered in order to